Dynamic-Capital/Dynamic-Capital/docs/onchain/jetton-minter.md

 - `closeGenesis` was executed after minting the 100M genesis allocation, permanently disabling unrestricted minting as described in [`dynamic-capital-ton/contracts/README.md`](../../dynamic-capital-ton/contracts/README.md).
+  For redeployments, follow the runbook in [`docs/onchain/close-genesis.md`](./close-genesis.md) to craft and submit the management message once the genesis supply is minted.
 - Holder-initiated burns remain active; the Supabase `process-subscription` function routes burn tranches through `burnDCT` and logs the resulting transaction hashes for finance review (see